karthik-srinivasan-17/FlexionCodeReview/README.md

 # FlexionCodeReview

+This Code was written to Flexion LLC interview process.

 The Application is written in Client - Server Architecture model

 Frontend of the application is written in Angular, Backend of the Application is written in Spring Boot